MDS-BD/hands-on-great-expectations-with-spark/README.md

 # Hands-on Great Expectations with Spark

+_This is the companion repository related to the article "[How to monitor Data Lake health status at scale](https://medium.com/towards-data-science/how-to-monitor-data-lake-health-status-at-scale-d0eb058c85aa)" published on **Towards Data Science** tech blog._

 In this repository you can find a complete guide to perform Data Quality checks over an in-memory Spark dataframe using the  python package [Great Expectations](https://greatexpectations.io/).